datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 > Low-cost one-way one-time migration of two 100-TB file servers to Google Cldoud; data will be frequently accessed and only from Germany.

 1. Use Transfer Applicance.
 Transfer to a Cloud Storage Standard bucket.
-2. Use STorage Transfer Service.
+2. Use Storage Transfer Service.
 Ttransfer to a Cloud Storage Standard bucket.
-3. X Use Transfer Applicance.
+3. Use Transfer Applicance.
 Transfer to a Cloud Storage Neraline bucket.
-4. Use STorage Transfer Service.
+4. Use Storage Transfer Service.
 Transfer to a Cloud Storage Coldline bucket.

+B is not correct because you should only use Transfer Service for a one-time one-way transfer.
+Also, Storage Transfer Service does not work for data stored on-premises.

 > A Data Analyst is concerned that a BigQuery query clould be too expensive.

-1. X Use the LIMIT clause to limit the number of values in the results.
+1. Use the LIMIT clause to limit the number of values in the results.
 2. Set the Maximum Bytes Billed, which will limit the number of bytes processed but still run the query if the number of bytes requested goes over the limit.
 3. Use the SELECT clause to limit the amount of data in the query.
 Partition data by date so the query can be more focused.
 4. Use Group by so the results will be grouped into fewer output values.

+A is not correct because the LIMIT clause limits the output, but does not limit data processes.

 > 250,000 devices produce a JSON device status every 10 Seconds.
 How do you capture event data for outlier time series analysis?

 1. Capture data in BigQuery.
 Develop a BigQuery API custom application to query the dataset and display device outlier data.
 2. Capture data in Cloud Bigtable.
 Use Cloud BigTable cbt tool to display device outlier data.
-3. X Captere data in BigQuery.
+3. Capture data in BigQuery.
 Use Biguery console to query the dateset and display device outlier data.
 4. Capture data in Cloud BigTable.
 Install and use HBase shell for cloud BigTable to query the table for device outlier data.

+C is not correct because you do not need to use BigQuery for the query pattern in this scenario.
+The focus is on a single action (identify outliers), not an interactive analysis.
+And the speed of the data is more suited for Cloud BigTable.

 > BigQuery data is stored in external CSV files in Cloud Storage; as the data has invreased, the query performance has dropped.

-1. Import the data into BigQuery for better performance
+1. X Import the data into BigQuery for better performance
-2. X Divide the data into partitions based on the data.
+2. Divide the data into partitions based on the data.
 3. Request more slots for greater capacity to improve performance.
 4. Time to move to Cloud BigTable; it is faster in all cases.

+A Is correct.
+The performance issue is because the dta is stored in a non-optimal format in an external storage medium.

 > A client has been developing a pipeline based on PCollections using local programming techniques and is ready to scale up to production.
 What should they do?